orb-community/pktvisor/README.md

 You may also use the Linux static binary, built with [AppImage](https://appimage.org/), which is available for download [on the Releases page](https://github.com/ns1labs/pktvisor/releases).
-It is designed to work on all modern Linux distributions and does not require installing any other dependencies.
+It is designed to work on all modern Linux distributions and does not require installation or any other dependencies.

 ```shell
 curl https://github.com/ns1labs/pktvisor/releases/download/v3.2.0/pktvisor-x86_64-3.2.0.AppImage --output pktvisor-x86_64.AppImage